HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-02-the-components-of-a-blockchain.md

 published: false
 ---

-This article should provide you with a general overview of what the articles in this chapter are all about and how the different topics **are related** to one another.
-It is a high level description not focused on details but on giving a rough picture before each topic is covered on a more granular basis.
+This article provides you with a general overview of what this chapter is all about and how the different topics **are related** to one another.
+It is a high level description not focused on details but on providing some context before each topic is covered on a granular level.

 ### Hash Functions